-The groundwater monitoring programs are designed to monitor any groundwater impact from the DSTP, RTP or underground workings.
+The groundwater monitoring programs are designed to monitor any groundwater impact from the DSTF, RTP or underground workings.
 Table 17.1.1 identifies where Groundwater Monitoring Program key elements are located in the Pogo Mine Monitoring Plan.
 Table 17.1.2 provides groundwater monitoring program station locations.

-For more information refer to Appendix D for a copy of the Monitoring Well Purging and Sampling SOP.
+For more information refer to the SharePoint ID# in Section 21 - Related Documents for a copy of the Monitoring Well Sample Collection SWP.